Frequently Asked Questions

 12

-The weather data that we use to produce our weather forecast charts come from the most trusted and reliable sources available.
-The majority of our forecasts (surface wind, surface pressure, visibility, cloud cover, precipitation) are derived from the GFS weather model from NOAA.
+The majority of our forecasts (surface wind, surface pressure, visibility, cloud cover, precipitation) are derived from the 0.25 degree GFS weather model from NOAA/NCEP.

-The global wave forecasts are derived from the WW3 wave model from NOAA.
+The Global wave forecasts are derived from the WW3 wave model from NOAA/NCEP.

-The Mediterranean wave forecasts are derived from the WAM4 wave model run by the Atmospheric Modelling and Weather Forecasting Group of the University of Athens..
+The Black Sea wave forecasts are derived from the WW3 wave model run by the U.S. Naval Research Laboratory.

-The Gulf Stream forecasts are derived from the RTOFS model from NOAA.
+The Gulf Stream forecasts are derived from the RTOFS model from the U.S. Naval Research Laboratory.

 The Sea Surface Temperature analysis data comes from NOAA using satelite data from NASA.

-Coordinated Universal Time (Temps Universel Coordonné) The international time standard (formerly Greenwich Mean Time, or GMT).
+UTC or Coordinated Universal Time (Temps Universel Coordonné) is the international time standard (formerly Greenwich Mean Time, or GMT).
 Zero hours UTC is midnight in Greenwich, England, which is located at 0 degrees longitude.
-Everything east of Greenwich (up to 180 degrees) is later in time; everything west is earlier.
+Everything east of Greenwich (up to 180 degrees) is later in time, everything west is earlier.

 The current UTC time is displayed in the upper right corner of the PassageWeather website.

-If using the PassageWeather forecast images when offline, the easiest way to find the UTC time is to check your GPS, which will always display UTC time very accurately.
+If using the PassageWeather forecast images when offline, the easiest way to find the UTC time is to check your GPS, which displays UTC time very accurately.